 How many people can visit at one time?

-All prisons have a maximum of 3 adults per visit rule.
+All prisons have a maximum of 3 adults and 3 children per visit rule.

 What other options are available if I can't visit a family member or friend at the prison, ie remote, video conference, non-contact?

 E-Visits are available.
 Visitors must be registered as a social visitor to have an E-Visit.
 At some prisons due to the number of E-Visit facilities available, only the prisoner can apply for an E-Visit.